iriusrisk/startleft/README.md

 startleft threatmodel --recreate elb-no-waf.otm
 ```

-For convenience, you can run the above two commands in one go:
+For convenience, `parse` and `threatmodel` can be `run` in one go:
 ```
 startleft run --type cloudformation --otm elb-no-waf.otm --name "CFT ELB No Waf" --id "cft-elb-no-waf" --recreate elb-no-waf.json
 ```
-Of course, it is also possible to use custom mapping files:
+Of course, it is also possible to parse by using custom mapping files with `run`:
 ```
 startleft run --type cloudformation --map defaults_map.yaml --map cloudformation_map.yaml --otm elb-no-waf.otm --name "CFT ELB No Waf" --id "cft-elb-no-waf" --recreate elb-no-waf.json
 ```
+Note: with `threatmodel` or `run` commands it is mandatory to include api token and IriusRisk URL via environment variables or as command-line arguments, as shown in [Command Line Client](#command-line-client).
 ### ELB with a WAF

 This example can be run in the same way, but this Cloudformation also includes a WAF and dataflow.

-Parsing the Cloudformation.
+Parsing the Cloudformation template file.

 ```
 startleft parse --type cloudformation --otm elb-with-waf.otm --name "CFT ELB With Waf" --id "cft-elb-with-waf" elb-with-waf.json
 ```

-Uploading OTM to IriusRisk.
+Uploading OTM file to IriusRisk.

 ```
 startleft threatmodel --recreate elb-with-waf.otm
 ```

-Or both in one step.
+Or both commands in one step.

 ```
 startleft run --type cloudformation --otm elb-with-waf.otm --name "CFT ELB With Waf" --id "cft-elb-with-waf" --recreate elb-with-waf.json